-Join us for a super fun 5K 10K in support of the efforts of the Black Mountain Greenways Commission and the Town of Black Mountain to create safe, beautiful paths and byways through our community.
+Join us for a super fun 5K 10K in support of the efforts of the Black Mountain Greenways & Trails Committee and the Town of Black Mountain to create safe, beautiful paths and byways through our community.
 Greenways provide important outlets for fitness, recreation, education and preservation of our town’s land resources.
 Greenways are for everyone!
 They provide opportunities for families enjoying time together outdoors, persons using wheelchairs, students learning about nature, even top athletes preparing for an important race.

-Check out the Black Mountain Greenway Commission page for more info and map of our community greenways.
+Check out the Black Mountain Greenways & Trails Committee page for more info and map of our community greenways.